QIWI-API/p2p-payments-docs/p2p-payments_en.html.md

 --------|---|--------
-billId|String|Unique invoice identifier in the merchant's system siteId|String|Merchant's site identifier in p2p.qiwi amount.value|String|The invoice amount.
-The number is rounded down to two decimals amount.currency|String|Currency identifier of the invoice (Alpha-3 ISO 4217 code) status.value|String | String representation of the status status.changedDateTime|String|Status refresh date.
+billId|String|Unique invoice identifier in the merchant's system siteId|String|Merchant's site identifier in p2p.qiwi amount|Object|Data of the invoice amount amount.value|String|The invoice amount.
+The number is rounded down to two decimals amount.currency|String|Currency identifier of the invoice amount (Alpha-3 ISO 4217 code) status|Object|Data of the invoice current status status.value|String | String representation of the status.
+[Possible statuses](#status) status.changedDateTime|String|Status refresh date.
 Date format:<br>`YYYY-MM-DDThh:mm:ss±hh` customer|Object | Customer data of the invoice subject customer.phone|String | The customer’s phone (if specified in the invoice)